gradle/gradle/subprojects/docs/src/docs/release/notes.md

 When attached to a terminal, Gradle will now show you a _build summary_ and more detailed _work-in-progress_.
 The build summary tells you how much of the task graph has been completed, and a measure of how much of the graph could be avoided.
 The work-in-progress section tells you which tasks are being processed.
 It gets much more interesting when you turn on `--parallel`.

 If you encounter any problems, use the `--console plain` option and please file an issue with your environment and terminal information.

+### Faster builds with the Gradle Build Cache

+Gradle has always had intelligent up-to-date checks to avoid doing work that was already done, but this feature has relied on running `clean` infrequently and never deleting your build directory.
+This release adds a [build cache](userguide/build_cache.html) that speeds up builds by reusing task outputs from other builds.
+Your local build can avoid doing work by just copying the task outputs from somewhere else.
+Gradle achieves this by uniquely identifying task outputs by all of the inputs to a task (its implementation, source files, configuration properties) and searching for a matching cache entry in a build cache.

+After upgrading to 3.5, try out the Gradle Build Cache straightaway by running:

+    gradle --build-cache clean assemble
+    gradle --build-cache clean assemble

+For Java projects, your second build should be faster because some task outputs, like Java classes, can be reused from the first build.
+These outputs are pulled from the Gradle build cache.
+If you like what you see, add `org.gradle.caching=true` to your `gradle.properties` to enjoy the build cache for all builds.

+Without any extra configuration, your build will use a local directory in your `GRADLE_USER_HOME` to store task outputs.
+To take this to another level, you can configure your build to pull task outputs from a distributed build cache.
+We provide a [recommended configuration](userguide/build_cache.html#sec:build_cache_configure) that is configured to use your continuous integration builds to populate a distributed build cache and allow all developers to pull from that build cache.
+Our recommended configuration does not directly share task outputs from other developer builds.

+The Gradle Build Cache is an opt-in feature for tasks, so not every task will be cacheable yet.
+Look at [the build cache userguide chapter](userguide/build_cache.html#sec:build_cache_known_issues) to see all of the current limitations with using the build cache.

 ### Plugin resolution rules